ckuhl/ICS4U-Tile-Based-Game/README.md

 ## Documentation
 ### Background Map
-The background map is an array of hex numbers corresponding to the position of a sprite in the sprite sheet.
-The sprites are encoded sequentially, left-to-right and top-to-bottom.
+The background map is an array of numbers corresponding to the position of a sprite in the sprite sheet.
+The sprites are encoded sequentially, left-to-right and top-to-bottom, 00 to 99.

 ### Boundary Map
-The boundary map is an array of two digit decimal numbers.
-The first corresponds to the height of the piece, with the second corresponding to the nature of the tile: 0 is a wall, 1 walkable tile, and 2 a door.
+The boundary map is an array of two digit numbers.
+The first digit corresponds to the height of the piece, with the second corresponding to the nature of the tile: 0 is a wall, 1 walkable tile, and 2 a door.